semantic-textual-relatedness/Semantic_Relatedness_SemEval2024/README.md

 [Citing This Work](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024#citing-this-work)

 ## [Paper-- SemRel2024: A Collection of Semantic Textual Relatedness Datasets for 14 Languages](https://arxiv.org/abs/2402.08638)
-If you use our data, please cite our paper:
+If you use our data, please cite our papers:

     @misc{ousidhoum2024semrel2024,
     title={SemRel2024: A Collection of Semantic Textual Relatedness Datasets for 14 Languages},